CtrlK

 Actionability

-Provides concrete CLI commands (af dags list, af dags source, af tasks list, af dags stats) and specific patterns to look for (FROM clauses, operator types), but the code examples are illustrative rather than executable.
-The SQL and Python snippets are fragments showing what to look for rather than copy-paste ready commands.
-The guidance is specific enough to follow but not fully executable.
+Provides concrete CLI commands (af dags list, af dags source, af tasks list, af dags stats) and SQL pattern examples, which is good.
+However, the code examples are illustrative rather than fully executable—the SQL snippets and lineage diagrams are templates/pseudocode rather than copy-paste ready commands.
+The investigation steps are clear but somewhat abstract in places.

 2 / 3